heroiclabs/nakama-unity/Packages/Nakama/README.md

 1. Install and run the servers.
 Follow these [instructions](https://heroiclabs.com/docs/install-docker-quickstart).

+2. We recommend adding the Nakama Unity package via this repository's HTTPS url through Unity's built-in Package Manager.

-2. Download the client from the [releases page](https://github.com/heroiclabs/nakama-unity/releases) and import it into your project.
+You may also download the client from the [releases page](https://github.com/heroiclabs/nakama-unity/releases) and import it into your project.

 You can also download prebuilt binaries from the [Asset Store](https://assetstore.unity.com/packages/tools/network/nakama-81338).

 3. Use the connection credentials to build a client object.